All Posts in Ascending Order

 01 – My Name Is …

-My name is Christina, and I am a compulsive overeater.
-When I joined Overeaters Anonymous on December 27, 1998, I weighed 326 pounds.
+My Name Is Christina, and I Am a Compulsive Overeater When I joined Overeaters Anonymous on December 27, 1998, I weighed 326 pounds.
 I was abusing food and couldn’t stop.
 I had tried reducing my food intake, going on diets, joining diet programs, and exercising—all while shaming myself for the way I looked and behaved […]

 02 – My Big “Why”

-03 – My First Meeting
+03 – Keep Coming Back: My First OA Meeting

 06 – Simple But Not Easy